Eaternity/eaternity-website/_posts/blog/2025-04-21-big-release-eos.md

 - If anything raises concerns, please feel free to [contact us](mailto:mail@eaternity.ch).
 - Detailed documentation of all CO₂ value changes can be found [here](https://www.notion.so/Release-Notes-EOS-2025-04-21-15d83d9bdb05440bbcad2cb6baaa71c2).
 - For more details, you can now also visit our [GitHub repository](http://gitlab.com/eaternity/eos).
+- Due to the release, the regular reporting will be delayed until May.

 ---